odota/core/_posts/_faq_what-are-terms.md

   "author": "Admin"
 }}}

-* We make no guarantees of availability  for YASP, including for Cheese purchasers or subscribers.
+* We do our best to keep the site running, but cannot make any guarantees of availability, including for donators.
-* We are unable to provide refunds.
-All sales are final.
+* We are unable to provide refunds for donations.